argentsea/docfx/tutorials/querying.md

 If you are familiar with ADO.NET programming, this will be very familiar.
 The delegate simply receives the standard ADO.NET query results and processes them like it would in most other ADO.NET scenarios.

-In this example, a method with the correct signature for returning a Customer model looks like this:
+As an example, a method with the correct signature for returning a Customer model looks like this:

 ```C#
 public static Customer MyCustomerHandler (